OpenVisualCloud/Media-Transport-Library/doc/usdt.md

 #### 2.1.1 log_msg USDT

-The `log_msg` USDT is strategically positioned within the `MT_LOG` macro, enabling it to trace all log messages within IMTL.
-It operates independently from the IMTL Logging system, offering a means to monitor the system's status in production, where typically, the `enum mtl_log_level` is configured to `MTL_LOG_LEVEL_ERR`.
+The `log_msg` USDT is strategically positioned within the `MT_LOG` macro, enabling it to trace all log messages within MTL.
+It operates independently from the MTL Logging system, offering a means to monitor the system's status in production, where typically, the `enum mtl_log_level` is configured to `MTL_LOG_LEVEL_ERR`.

 usage: customize the application process name as your setup